Gavision97/DLResearchPPI/Project 3 Web Scraping and Data Analysis/README.md

 ## Sub Project 3.2 - BCL2-Like_BAX ##

 ![BAX_protein](https://github.com/Gavision97/DeepLearningResearchStarship/assets/150701079/c053f821-b4a8-483d-9596-340149235ce2)
-(Image of BAX protein, member of BCL-2 protein family)
+(PPI image of BCL-2 protein family)

 The second part of the third project is similar to the first part.